 The entire human genome contains 3.2 billion base pairs while if we consider the total RNA of a cell, it is only several kb long.

-Although both nucleic acids are almost similar, the DNA is made up of the deoxyribose sugar while the RNA is made up of the ribose sugar only.
+Although both nucleic acids are almost similar, the DNA is made up of deoxyribose sugar while the RNA is made up of ribose sugar only.

-Contrary to this, the ribose is a simple sugar which has an oxygen molecule with an additional hydroxyl group at carbon 2.
+Contrary to this, ribose is a simple sugar that has an oxygen molecule with an additional hydroxyl group at carbon 2.
 See the image below,

 Similarity: Both are five-carbon pentose sugar which forms a nucleotide by pairing with base and phosphate (sugar + base + phosphate = nucleotide).

 The DNA is made up of adenine, guanine, cytosine and thymine while the RNA is made up of adenine, guanine, cytosine and uracil.

 As you noticed “Instead of thymine, the RNA contains uracil which is another major difference between DNA and RNA.”